top of page

 Detroit would not renew his contract.

-In a move that is sure to show up at your local bar's NBA Trivia Night, Iverson would then sign with the Memphis Grizzlies, but only played 3 games with the team before mutually agreeing to terminate his contract.
+In a decision likely to become a favorite at your local bar's NBA Trivia Night, Iverson signed with the Memphis Grizzlies but only appeared in 3 games before both parties mutually agreed to end his contract.

 Allen Iverson with the Memphis Grizzlies

-He only played twenty-five more games with the team before leaving indefinitely for personal reasons.
-His 4-year-old daughter had a serious health condition and Iverson wanted to spend time supporting her.
-He did not return to playing basketball for the rest of the season and had played his final game in the NBA.
+He participated in just twenty-five additional games with the team before taking an indefinite leave due to personal reasons.
+Iverson's 4-year-old daughter was facing a serious health issue, prompting him to devote his time to supporting her.
+He did not resume playing basketball for the remainder of the season, marking his last appearance in the NBA.

-Iverson did make a brief return to basketball in 2010, playing for Besiktas, a Turkish Super League club.
-He only played ten games for that club before having to have surgery on his calf.
+In 2010, Iverson made a short comeback to basketball by joining Besiktas, a team in the Turkish Super League.
+He participated in just ten games with the club before undergoing surgery on his calf.

-He may not have known it at the time, but AI had played his final professional basketball game.
-Iverson would not officially announce his retirement until 2013.
+Although he might not have realized it then, AI had already played his last professional basketball game.
+Iverson did not officially declare his retirement until 2013.

-The graph below summarizes and compares all of Iverson's stats for the 4 NBA teams he played for.
+The graph below provides a summary and comparison of all of Iverson's statistics across the 4 NBA teams he played for.

 Conclusion

-He may not have always had a good relationship with his coaches or have a mild manner on the court, but skill was never an issue.
+Although he might not have always had a strong relationship with his coaches or displayed a calm demeanor on the court, his skill was never in question.

-He battled adversity in his younger years, with the civil rights issues in Hampton during High School and pedantic injuries throughout his NBA career.
+During his younger years, he faced challenges with civil rights issues in Hampton while in high school and dealt with frequent injuries throughout his NBA career.

-He led a struggling Philadelphia team to the playoff’s multiple times, eventually to the Finals.
-Iverson made the playoffs in more than half of his NBA seasons.
+He guided a struggling Philadelphia team to the playoffs multiple times, eventually reaching the Finals.
+Iverson reached the playoffs in more than half of his NBA seasons.

 Allen Iverson retirement